 Journalist & Photographer

 Wayra is a journalist specialized in International Relations.
-She exercises her profession in a committed way, using both words and images to tell stories from a single point of view, explaining global realities through individual stories.
-He also believes in journalism with values, honest and sensitive.
+She exercises her profession in a committed way, using both words and images to tell stories from a singular point of view, explaining global realities through individual stories.
+She also believes in journalism with values, honest and sensitive.

 Venero is an award winning photographer committed to human rights and social justice.
 His documentary work is focused on social inequalities and childhood rights, giving visibility and voice to the most disadvantaged people.
 Since 2006, Mingo has been developed projects and commissions with diffrent NGO's arround the world.
 He is also recognized as a great street photographer, member of different collectives and professor.